-Stem cell treatment stabilizes macular degeneration
+Are stem cell therapies for macular degeneration safe?

 An eye on stem cells

+Despite the shadow cast by some stem cell experiments, the Japanese study earned praise from the scientific community.

-Michael P. Yaffe, vice president of scientific programs at the New York Stem Cell Foundation Research Institute, said the study was "incredibly thorough, careful and well-documented."
+Michael P. Yaffe, vice president of scientific programs at the New York Stem Cell Foundation Research Institute, said the RIKEN study was "incredibly thorough, careful and well-documented."

 "Many experts in the field of regenerative medicine believe that the treatment of macular degeneration and other retinal diseases will be among the first areas of success in the use of stem cell-derived tissues," said Yaffe, whose foundation was not involved in the RIKEN study.